WillDetlor/TinyClojure/Readme.md

 ###### Immediate tasks
 * work on the command line interface
 * comments
+* should ensure all Object properties are indeed immutable

 ###### Minor
 * shouldn't need to reset the interpreter when an extension function is added